Pacific Coast Professional Football League: California Football League (1938)

 Another attempt at a league in California in 1936 barely got off the ground.
 One of the teams, the Hollywood Stars, was sold to Paul Schissler, who coached the Chicago Cardinals (1933–34) and Brooklyn Dodgers (1935–36) of the NFL.
 Schissler planned yet another league, this one to showcase the Bulldogs and his Stars.
 Myers declined the invitation to join the new California and opted for a season in which the Bulldogs were an independent team (as was the case for another “survivor” of the second AFL, the Cincinnati Bengals).

 The 1938 league started with teams in Stockton, Fresno and Oakland, in addition to Hollywood and Salinas.
-The CFL had little importance without the Bulldogs and it cancelled after one season, without an attempt to crown a champion.
+The CFL had little importance without the Bulldogs and it canceled after one season, without an attempt to crown a champion.

-Los Angeles Bulldogs finished the season with a 11-2-2 record, including 5-0 record against CFL members.
+Los Angeles Bulldogs finished the season with a 11–2–2 record, including 5–0 record against CFL members.